concinim/wh-acd/annotator_concept_value.md

 > **Text:** _The area of a typical **aortic valve is 3.0 to 4.0 cm2**._

 This example demonstrates a set of range values.
-The trigger **within** indicates that a ConceptValue annotation encompasses a set of range values.
+The trigger **within** indicates that a Concept Value annotation encompasses a set of range values.

 ```javascript
 "conceptValues": [